pjh68/pjh68.github.io/_posts/2023-04-01-be-less-shit-book.md

 excerpt_separator: <!--more-->
 ---

-Cath and Peter Hempsall are excited to announce the launch of their new business book **Be Less Shit** - _No Excuses, No Bullshit: The Brutally Honest Coaching Method_, comming soon to Amazon, Barnes & Noble and all airport bookshops.
+The Get Real Group are excited to announce the launch of their new business book **Be Less Shit** - _No Excuses, No Bullshit: The Brutally Honest Coaching Method_, comming soon to Amazon, Barnes & Noble and all airport bookshops.

-Drawing on their extensive experience as a coaches and business leaders, Cath and Peter offer a fresh and engaging approach to coaching that is both practical and insightful.
+Drawing on their extensive experience as a coaches and business leaders, The Get Real Group offer a fresh and engaging approach to coaching that is both practical and insightful.
 Unlike other coaching books that focus on directive approaches, "Be Less Shit" encourages a more collaborative and empathetic approach to coaching.
 <!--more-->
 The book's title, "Be Less Shit", may be provocative, but it reflects the author's belief that we all have room for improvement, and that coaching is an essential tool for unlocking our potential.
-Drawing on real-world examples, Cath and Peter demonstrate how even small changes in coaching style can have a significant impact on employee engagement, productivity, and overall business success.
+Drawing on real-world examples, The Get Real Group demonstrate how even small changes in coaching style can have a significant impact on employee engagement, productivity, and overall business success.

 "Be Less Shit" is the perfect resource for managers, leaders, and anyone who wants to improve their coaching skills.
 It provides a practical framework for effective coaching and includes actionable tips and strategies that readers can implement right away.
 With its engaging writing style and real-world examples, "Be Less Shit" is a must-read for anyone who wants to improve their coaching skills and drive better business results.